HandsOnDataViz/book/docs/HandsOnDataViz.md

 visualizations about income inequality to demonstrate how the same data can be rearranged to paint very different pictures of reality.
 Does that mean all data visualizations are right?
 Definitely not.
-On closer examination, we declared that one of the two charts about US income inequality to be *misleading* because it intentionally used an inappropriate scale to hide the truth.
+On closer examination, we declared that the second of the two charts about US income inequality was *misleading* because it intentionally used an inappropriate scale to hide the truth.
 But we also confided that the two world maps were *equally truthful*, even though the US appeared in a darker color (signaling a higher level of inequality) than the other.